Customer Education: A Beginner’s Guide

 Research how successful companies train customers

-When outlining your training program, explore how other companies are successfully educating consumers and use this as a source of inspiration.
+When outlining your training program, explore how other companies successfully educate their consumers and use this as a source of inspiration.

 Step #5: Create learning content